 Proud of its status as ‘the largest artist-led arts organisation in the South East of England’, the Phoenix Gallery is the exhibition space for the Phoenix Arts Association, a charitable arts organisation providing studio space for and run by artists.
 Featuring both international and local art, this gallery is an electric hub of talent and exploration with experimental exhibitions and stimulating artworks; this reputation for pushing boundaries is the reason it has become the venue for large-scale exhibitions such as the Brighton Photo Fringe and The White Nights installations.
 Open Tuesday until Saturday during exhibitions and a stone’s throw away from the nearest bus station, make time for a visit to this kooky gallery.

 Phoenix Gallery, 10–14 Waterloo Place, Brighton, UK, +44 1273 603700

-If a Banksy, Hirst and Blake are what you’ve always dreamed of having on your wall, then Enter Gallery can certainly help out.
-This chain gallery is one of the best-stocked commercial galleries in the South East, and although it’s easy to walk past this unimposing, modern space as your traverse the vibrant mixture of shops in Brighton’s North Laine, Enter Gallery is a gem of an art gallery.
-Alongside classic artists like Andy Warhol and Edward Hopper, the gallery stocks a huge range of local and international urban artists including D*Face, Shephard Fairey, Dan Baldwin, Imbue, Static and Bonnie and Clyde.
-For those with a limited budget, Enter Gallery is part of the Own Art scheme which allows buyers to make monthly payments over an agreed period of time.
+If a Banksy, Hirst and Blake are what you dream of having on your wall, then Enter Gallery can help out.
+This gallery is one of the best-stocked commercial galleries in the southeast, and although it’s easy to walk past this unimposing, modern space as your browse the vibrant boutiques in Brighton’s North Laine, Enter Gallery is a gem.
+Alongside classic artists such as Andy Warhol and Peter Blake, the gallery stocks a huge range of local and international urban artists including D*Face, Shephard Fairey, Dan Baldwin, Imbue, Static and Bonnie and Clyde.
+For those with a limited budget, Enter Gallery is part of the Own Art scheme, which allows buyers to make monthly payments over an agreed period of time.